goedelsoup/keef/README.md

 ## Network Routing

-By default, `hashistak` uses [Traefik](https://traefik.io/) to provide a proxy into the clustered Virtualbox environment.
+Keef uses [Traefik](https://traefik.io/) to provide a proxy into the clustered Virtualbox environment.
 As such, one can utilize the proxy by setting the following tags on a service in Consul:
 - traefik.backend={{ Service name in Consul }}
 - traefik.frontend.rule={{ A Traefik [frontend rule set](https://docs.traefik.io/basics/#frontends) }}